timplay33/Create-Mobile-Packages/README.md

 # Create: Mobile Packages
 A Minecraft mod that adds support for delivering Create Mod Packages directly to the player.

+## Requirements
+- Forge 47.4.0 or newer
+- Create 6.0.4 or newer

 ## Items
 ### Drone Port
 The Drone Port is a specialized block that automates the delivery of Create mod Packages to players.
 When a Package is put inside (using, for example, a Funnel, Chute, or Hopper), the station reads the address label on the package and delivers its contents directly to the player whose name matches the address.